sherrymax/acs-examples/aca-O365-integration/readme.md

 1. Update the `ACA Admin > Stage `.
 ![aca-stage](assets/aca-stage.png)

-2. Do the below configurations.
+2. Do the below configurations for each 3 service.
 ![aca-services](assets/aca-services.png)

 3. Now the document should be good to `Edit Online`.